nth-chile/gagesalzano2/README.md

 - **div.row:** For big view, if you want to put multiple images in a row (side-by-side), wrap images (which themselves are wrapped in `<div>` tags as usual) in a `<div class='row'>`.
 - **div.column:** For stacking images on top of each other if they are in a `.row`
 - Putting `<!-- -->` between images that are in a row eliminates white-space between the elements

-## The "\_config.yml" file

-[YAML](https://learnxinyminutes.com/docs/yaml/) is a data format based on indentation, where an indent is two spaces.